-These Paleo cinnamon almonds recipe that reminds me of my childhood.
+These Paleo cinnamon almonds remind me of my childhood.
 There’s nothing better.
 Traditional goodies have always been one of my favorite things about holiday time.

 Cool peppermint candy canes, sugar-dipped cookies, creamy hot chocolate with marshmallows melting on top...when I was a kid I loved them all!
 And our big holiday shopping trip to the local mall wasn't complete until I had a bag of those crispy, sweet cinnamon almonds in hand.